Fixed point theorems for small divisors problems: An analytic inverse function theorem

-This shows by an easy induction that the map can be iterated and that the sequence $(x_n)$ is summable in $E_{s_\infty}$ provided $|f(x_0)-x_0|_1$ is small enough.
-This concludes the proof of the theorem. \end{proof} A direct application of the theorem shows that the map
+for some constant $A$.
+This shows that for $|y|_t$ small enough, we have uniformly $|x_{n+1}-x_n|_{2n+2} \leq 2^{-n-1}$ hence the map can be iterated and the sequence $(x_n)$ converges.
+This concludes the proof of the theorem. \end{proof} In the same spirit, we can recover Zehnder's implicit function theorem as we shall now see.